hedgetechllc/musicxml/README.md

 ## TODO

-Add documentation about "std" feature, add options to parse MusicXML files directly from string (both compressed and uncompressed), same for writing to string
+- [ ] Add documentation about "std" feature, including parsing to/from a data buffer instead of a file
+- [ ] Remove dependency on regex
+- [ ] Create WASM build